 (1) Premiums and credit enhancement related fees as collected.

 (2) Operating expenses include salaries and benefits, general administrative and intradepartmental expenses.

-(3) Amount includes principal, interest, and supplemental expenses incurred on claims and carrying costs on acquired properties.
+(3) Claims include principal, interest, and supplemental expenses incurred on claims and carrying costs on acquired properties.
+No claims submitted in